Mansouri attack: Attack

 At 1:30 PM, Abbas Jiha, a farmer and volunteer ambulance driver, was driving a Volvo vehicle, with the word "ambulance" written in red.
 He was taking wounded people as well as four of his children to Sidon.
 A United States-made Israeli Apache helicopter followed the car and fired two missiles at it.
 The attack killed 6 civilians out of the 13 passengers who were escaping the village.
 The children ages ranged from 7 months to 9 years.

 Aftermath

-Although Israeli officials admitted that the vehicle was targeted, Major General Moshe Ya'alon claimed that it was "used by fighters to flee", but an investigation by Amnesty International found no connection between anyone of them to Hezbollah.
+Although Israeli officials admitted that the vehicle was targeted, Major General Moshe Ya'alon claimed that it was "used by fighters to flee", but an investigation by Amnesty International found no connection between any of the victims to Hezbollah.
 Robert Fisk said that Israel broke the Geneva Conventions, which protect civilians even if they were around "armed antagonists".
 B'Tselem called it a "blatant violation of the laws of war".